wavemotion-dave/DS994a/README.md

 Versions :
 -----------------------
+V1.7: ??-???-2024 by wavemotion-dave
+* Integrated the updated SN sound core for improved sound.
+* Fixed audio squeals and other odd noises in a few games (e.g. Borzork).
+* Fixed RAM mirrors so more games play correctly - DSi defaults to RAM Mirrors ENABLED.
+* Other minor cleanups and tweaks at time permitted.

 V1.6: 17-Aug-2023 by wavemotion-dave
 * New icon for Twilight Menu - woot!
 * Fixed missing arrows on TI-99 Classic Keyboard graphic.